We Are Available 24/7 Call Now To Speak With a Tampa Divorce Attorney

 Mediation gives the parties more control over the divorce and allows them to customize the marital settlement to fit their specific needs.
 Rather than having a judge dictate the terms of the divorce, the mediator and both parties work together to develop an individualized marital settlement agreement.
 The mediator listens to both sides of the argument and helps propose innovative solutions on which both parties can agree.

 Military divorce involves many of the same issues as other divorces; child custody, alimony, and property division will all have to be resolved in the divorce proceedings.
 However, there are also special laws and circumstances that are unique to military divorce.
-If you are or your spouse is a current or former member of the military, you need a divorce lawyer who is experienced in military divorce cases.
+If you are or your spouse is a current or former member of the military, you need a Tampa divorce lawyer who is experienced in military divorce cases.
 That means that an attorney who only understands Florida divorce law is simply not enough for these types of cases.

 Paternity is a legal adjudication that establishes a parental relationship between a man and a child.
 In Florida, when a child is born to a married couple the husband is presumed to be the child’s biological father.
 Therefore, most paternity suits are between unmarried parties.
 Paternity suits are often filed when a man denies fathering a child or a mother disputes a father’s parental relationship to the child.
 A paternity case may have the same issues as a divorce case because it involves children, and issues such as parental responsibility, child support, and visitation will need to be resolved.
 Paternity cases can be very complex and difficult without competent legal representation.
 Contact a Tampa family law attorney at Florida Law Advisers, P.A. for a free consultation to discuss all of your legal options.

 When a couple decides to divorce they will need to make decisions regarding the distribution of their property.
 If a couple is unable to reach an agreement, a Florida family law court will step in and divide the property for them.
 Under Florida divorce law, the court must make an equitable division of the marital property.
 Equitable division means the court will divide the marital property evenly between the two parties unless there are reasons to justify one party being awarded more than 50% of the property.
 Contact a Tampa divorce lawyer at Florida Law Advisers, P.A. for a free consultation to discuss your property distribution needs.

 Florida family law encourages parents to share the rights, responsibilities, and joys of raising their children together.
 If a custodial parent moves 50 miles or more away from the primary residence, it may make frequent and continued contact with both parents unattainable.
 Therefore, Florida child custody law will require the relocating custodial parent to either: obtain written consent from the other parent or obtain court approval before relocating with the child more than 50 miles from the primary residence.
 Contact a Tampa family law attorney at Florida Law Advisers, P.A. today to discuss relocation and all of your other Florida family law needs

 When a single parent remarries, a stepparent takes on the responsibility of raising, caring, and loving their spouse’s child.
 In most cases, both the children and stepparents will form a close bond together – much like the bond that biological parents and their children share.
 However, under Florida family law, stepparents have no legal rights with respect to the child.
 Therefore, many stepparents will adopt their stepchild and form a parent-child relationship in both their eyes and in the eyes of the law.
 The Tampa family attorneys at Florida Law Advisers, P.A. can help with all of your family law needs.

 If you and your spouse are able to agree on all of the terms of the divorce, you may want to consider filing for an uncontested divorce.
 An uncontested divorce covers all of the same issues as a contested divorce.
 However, in an uncontested divorce you and your spouse enter the legal proceedings with an agreement on the terms of the dissolution.
 An uncontested divorce is beneficial because it helps decrease the level of animosity that a contested divorce can create.
 In addition, the process of dissolving the marriage can be more efficient and far less expensive than a contested divorce.
 Contact a highly skilled Tampa divorce attorney from Florida Law Advisers, P.A. today for a free consultation.